SCIM provisioning

 4. Enable SCIM provisioning, then select Save.

-5. Now you can access the Provisioning tab in Okta.
-Navigate to this tab, then select Edit SCIM Connection.
+5. Navigate to the Provisioning, then select Edit SCIM Connection.

 6. To configure SCIM in Okta, set up your connection using the following values and settings:

-• SCIM Base URL: SCIM connector base URL (copied from Docker Hub)
+• SCIM Base URL: SCIM connector base URL (copied from Docker Home)

 • Unique identifier field for users: email